OkanKerem/tatl-Sozluk/README.md

  - 29377	cem sümer
  - 28995	rana erkan

-*Main Purpose:* The app provides a structured forum platform where users can discuss various topics, share opinions, and engage in meaningful conversations.
-Unlike existing platforms, it offers both anonymous and account-based participation with a clean, mobile-friendly interface.
+Main Purpose: The app provides a forum platform where users can discuss various topics, share opinions, and engage in meaningful conversations.
+Unlike existing platforms, it offers both anonymous and account-based.

-*Target Audience:*
+Target Audience:
-- Students and young adults who enjoy online discussions
+- Students and young adults
-- Professionals seeking insights and discussions on various topics
-- General internet users who prefer forum-style interactions
+- General internet users who prefer forum-style interactions.
-- Users who value anonymity in online discussions
+- Users who wants to be anonymous.

-*Key Features:*
+Key Features:
 - Topic-based forum structure with categorized discussions
 - Anonymous and registered user participation
 - Upvote/downvote system to highlight quality content
 - Real-time notifications for topic updates and replies
-- Moderation tools to manage content and prevent spam
+- Moderation tools to prevent spam.
-- User-friendly mobile-first interface with a simple and fast design
+- User-friendly interface with a simple and fast design

-*Platform:* The app will be developed using Flutter for mobile.
+Platform: The app will be developed using Flutter for mobile.

-*Data Storage:*
-- User accounts (securely stored and encrypted)
+Data Storage:
 - Posts and comments in various discussion topics
 - Upvote/downvote interactions
 - Notification history
 - Moderation logs and reported content

-*Unique Selling Point:*
+Unique Selling Point:
 - Users can choose between anonymous and registered participation
 - Lightweight, fast, and mobile-first design
-- Highly customizable user experience with interest-based content filtering
+- Highly customizable user experience
-- Enhanced moderation tools to ensure a clean and safe discussion environment

-*Challenges:*
+Challenges:
-- Preventing spam and managing inappropriate content effectively
+- Preventing spam.
-- Ensuring data privacy and anonymity while maintaining security
+- Ensuring data privacy and anonymity.
 - Implementing real-time updates for posts and interactions
-- Building an initial user base and fostering an active community
+- Building an initial user base and active users.